CA-PCA: Manifold Dimension Estimation, Adapted for Curvature: Experiments

 The same process was used for the PCA and LB tests, except for the LB test no computation or rescaling of eigenvalues was needed, merely distances between points.
 Also, the same randomly sampled points $x$ were used for each test.

-In the case of point clouds in $\R^D$ for large $D$ (see Isomap faces and airplane photos below), the $D-k$ tail eigenvalues equal to zero were removed, in effect replacing the normalizing factor $\frac{1}{D-d}$ by $\frac{1}{k-d}$.
+In the case of point clouds in $\R^D$ for large $D$ (see Isomap faces and airplane photos below), the $D-k$ tail eigenvalues equal to zero were removed, though this had no practical effect on the algorithm other than to remove the possibility that $\hat{d}>k$.

 When possible, manifolds are chosen to be without boundary, as points sampled from boundaries may produce a consistent underestimation of the ID, introducing a bias which may interfere with simple comparison of PCA and CA-PCA.
+In particular, the eigenvalues obtained from applying principal component analysis to a half-ball are precisely equal to those of the full ball, except one is smaller.
+If that smaller eigenvalue is treated as noise, the estimated dimension will be one lower than desired.
+CA-PCA is designed to adapt to effects of curvature, but not this scenario.
+(However, we will see it does better at handling the boundary issue than PCA and LB, at least in a couple of examples.)